-Yesterday morning I was watching my husband drive our small tractor over the bridge that crosses the brook in our meadow.
-It’s a sturdy little bridge made of small logs and planks, but it flexes when anything heavy goes over it, and this morning as the planks shifted I saw something small, dark, and furry drop from the underside of the bridge into the water.
+Yesterday morning I was driving our small tractor over the bridge that crosses the brook in our meadow.
+It’s a sturdy little bridge made of small logs and planks, but it flexes when anything heavy goes over it, and as the planks shifted I saw something small, dark, and furry drop from the underside of the bridge into the water.
 The water in this brook is quite deep with many strong currents, and this little furry something was immediately swept downstream.
 I could see it struggling furiously as it got further and further away, but its struggles clearly were no match for the force of the water.

 Several hundred feet further down the brook in the field next to our property some clumps of dead leaves had created a natural dam at one side of the stream.
-That’s where we finally found what we first thought was a little black mole, partially covered by leaves and other debris and looking very lifeless.
+That’s where I finally found what I first thought was a little black mole, partially covered by leaves and other debris and looking very lifeless.
 It took a while to scoop the little creature out of the muck without hurting it.
-Imagine our surprise to find we had rescued… not a mole… but a very exhausted little bat!
+Imagine my surprise to find I had rescued… not a mole… but a very exhausted little bat!

-The meter reader arrived just as we were walking back from the field, and she asked what was that thing on the piece of bark.
-When we told her we had just fished a drowning bat out of the brook, her immediate response was “Why?”
+The meter reader arrived just as I was walking back from the field, and she asked what was that thing on the piece of bark.
+When I told her I had just fished a drowning bat out of the brook, her immediate response was “Why?”

 Clearly to her a bat’s life wasn’t worth saving.